Diabetes Prediction using Machine Learning

 train_x.shape, train_y.shape

 The argument test_size takes in the ratio of the data that makes up the test set.
 Here, data is divided such that 30% makes up the test set and the remaining 70% makes up the training set.
+Note that the data splitting implemented here is the simple one.
+There are other ways to split the data such as stratified split, so those who want to get familiar with deeper concepts of machine learning can click here and proceed to the next blog.

 Defining the machine learning model